Protocol Overview

 Launch timeline

-Sequence: deploy → wire → stealth launch → ownership finalization (transfer to timelock) → timelock bootstrap → external audit → apply fixes if needed → schedule freeze-and-burn finality → wait timelock delay → execute finality batch.
+Sequence: deploy → wire → launch → ownership finalization (transfer to timelock) → timelock bootstrap → verification → schedule freeze-and-burn finality → wait timelock delay → execute finality batch.

 The protocol is fully playable from launch.
 ClaimToken and VeClaimNFT are permanent direct roots.
 MineCore, Furnace, MarketRouter, and ShareholderRoyalties are proxy-backed runtime contracts, so the live game can be repaired without changing its canonical addresses during the governed launch window.
 ClaimToken freezes at wire time and its ownership is renounced immediately (it has no post-freeze owner knobs).
 Permanent finality arrives when the timelocked freeze-and-burn batch freezes the remaining four freeze-gated contracts (MineCore, Furnace, VeClaimNFT, ShareholderRoyalties) and burns the four runtime ProxyAdmins.
 That timelock delay is the public countdown to finality.